workfloworchestrator/orchestrator-ui-library/README.md

 ## Websocket

-The application tries to open a websocket to ORCHESTRATOR_WEBSOCKET_URL that defaults to ws://localhost:8080 to get updates as they happen.
+Using websockets is controlled by NEXT_PUBLIC_USE_WEBSOCKET, when set to 'true' the application tries to open a websocket to ORCHESTRATOR_WEBSOCKET_URL that defaults to ws://localhost:8080 to get updates as they happen.
 The messages received through this endpoint are used to invalidate the frontend cache that triggers a refetch of data were needed.

 # Authentication